diegargon/monnet-core/monnet_gateway/README.md

 ## Playbooks vars

-Playbooks may sometimes require variables, these variables are stored in the database, and the passwords must be stored encrypted.
+Playbooks may sometimes require variables, these variables are stored in the database, and the passwords or any critical information must be stored encrypted.
 The current mechanism uses a public/private key pair; in the UI, it is encrypted with the public key, and monnet-gateway uses the private key when it needs to decrypt it.
 To achieve this, the keys must be generated.

 Generating the keys.